-Microcontroller is another component which consumes more power.
-It controls all peripheral devices in the board.
+The microcontroller is another component that consumes more power.
+It controls all peripheral devices on the board.
 The most influential part for the power consumption of the microcontroller is the operation clock.
 Speeding up of the clock increases power consumption.
-The clock control is a critical factor to reduce power consumption.
-It is important to select a microcontroller that consumes less power as much as possible in sleep mode and keeps it sleep mode as long as possible.
-Another critical situation is the wake up time from the sleep mode.
+The clock control is a critical factor in reducing power consumption.
+It is important to select a microcontroller that consumes less power as much as possible in sleep mode and keeps it in sleep mode as long as possible.
+Another critical situation is the wake-up time from sleep mode.
 Until the crystal oscillator is stabilized, the microcontroller consumes power during the standby mode.
 Therefore, the short wake up time is essential to reduce power consumption.